vincentsels/addressing-in-email/README.md

 Rules about formality will vary largely between cultures.

 It's beyond the scope of this guide to exhaustively list and discuss various greetings and salutations.
 Please refer to other sources when in doubt.
 In formal communication, you can typically closely follow the rules used for traditional (paper) mail.
-Please refer to [this site](http://www.syntaxis.com/email-salutations/) for business-specific salutations.
+Please refer to [this site](http://www.syntaxis.com/email-salutations/) for business-specific salutations in email.

 Certainly in a formal context, whenever making initial contact, use the proper salutation.
-When the correspondent closes his or her email still using his or her full name, keep on addressing them in a formal way.
+When the correspondent closes his or her email in a formal way, keep on addressing them formally.

 In the below examples I only use the first name, which is probably the most common scenario in most companies and between known business contacts.

-### General rule
+### Normal mails

 #### One recipient, one action